google-deepmind/deepmind-research/perceiver/README.md

 ImageNet classification.
-The provided hyperparameters are the settings used to train Perceiver IO with 2D Fourier position encodings, as described in section 4.5 and supplemental section I.1 of the paper [2].
+The provided hyperparameters are the settings used to train Perceiver IO with 2D Fourier position encodings, as described in section 4.5 and supplemental section H of the paper [2].

 To run the script locally and train a miniature Perceiver model,
 run: `perceiver/train/launch_local.sh`.